-Below are a few examples of websites I have created, and in some cases still manage.
+Below are a few examples of some projects on which I have worked.
 The list is not complete.

 Official Tunbridge, Vermont

 A number of residents in Tunbridge, Vermont (myself included) were hoping to establish an official website for the town that would allow residents a one-stop spot to locate information pertinent to citizens of the town—including a calendar of events and business listing, to name a few.
 I registered the domain, installed WordPress as an easy-to-use content management system (CMS) and used the free Google Calendar service to establish the calendar of events.
-While I am the official web designer for the site, there is an unofficial Facebook page for the town, which I also manage.
+There is an unofficial Facebook page for the town, which I also manage.

 In 2015 the Vermont legislature enacted a law concerning the warning of meetings and the timely posting of minutes.
 On my personal page, I wrote about how I solved this problem using free software and email so that the volunteer citizens with not web experience can update the site per the law.